media-cloud-ai/media-cloud-ai.github.com/contribution.md

 As the main tool for sharing Media-Cloud AI code, the use of Git must be given special attention.

 The organization of the different Git projects of Media-Cloud AI is based on the [git-flow](https://git-flow.readthedocs.io/en/latest/presentation.html) philosophy.
-This is mainly involves that each contribution (feature, fix, hotfix or release) has its own branch, based on a main branch (`main` (formerly `master`) or `develop`, or both).
+This mainly involves that each contribution (feature, fix, hotfix or release) has its own branch, based on a main branch (`main` (formerly `master`) or `develop`, or both).

 #### Branch naming rule: